VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

   -opentsdbhttpTrimTimestamp duration
     	Trim timestamps for OpenTSDB HTTP data to this duration.
 Minimum practical duration is 1ms.
 Higher duration (i.e. 1s) may be used for reducing disk space usage for timestamp data (default 1ms)
   -pprofAuthKey string
     	Auth key for /debug/pprof.
-It overrides httpAuth settings -precisionBits int
+It must be passed via authKey query arg.
+It overrides httpAuth.* settings -precisionBits int
     	The number of precision bits to store per each value.
 Lower precision bits improves data compression at the cost of precision loss (default 64)
   -promscrape.cluster.memberNum int